-The Balkans had undergone significant change and disorder during the late 19th century.
-At its peak the Ottoman Empire ruled most of eastern Europe, including the Balkan states.
-But by the late 1800s the weakening Ottoman Empire was in retreat, freeing up the Balkans for self-rule.
-In the late 19th century Greece, Serbia, Montenegro and Bulgaria all achieved independence from Ottoman rule.
-Western European powers – particularly Britain, France, Germany and Russia – developed a strong interest in the region, concerned about what might happen if the Ottoman Empire disintegrated.
-They referred to this dilemma as the ‘Eastern question’ and each developed their own foreign policy objectives.
-Russia, which had imperialist ambitions in eastern Europe, hoped to expand its territory into the Balkans and other areas formerly under Ottoman rule.
-The Russian navy, which had ports and vessels on the Black Sea, wanted control of the Bosphorus, a strategically important strait of water that connected the Black Sea with the Mediterranean.
-Britain was opposed to Russian expansion into the Mediterranean and the Middle East; as a consequence London wanted to hold together the Ottoman Empire for as long as possible, to provide a buffer against Russian expansion.
-Germany hoped to acquire bankrupt Ottoman regions as vassal states or possibly even as colonies.
+The Balkans underwent significant change and disorder in the late 19th century.
+At its peak the Ottoman Empire had ruled most of eastern Europe, including the Balkan states.
+But by the late 1800s the Ottomans were in retreat.
+During this century Greece, Serbia, Montenegro and Bulgaria all achieved independence from Ottoman rule.
+Western European powers – particularly Britain, France, Germany and Russia – developed a strong interest in the region, based on concerns about what might happen once the Ottoman Empire disintegrated.
+They referred to this as the ‘Eastern question’ and developed their own foreign policy objectives.
+Russia hoped to expand its territory by moving into the Balkans and other areas formerly under Ottoman rule.
+The Russian navy, with its ports on the Black Sea, coveted access to and control of the Bosphorus, which provided shipping access to the Mediterranean.
+Britain was opposed to Russian expansion into the Mediterranean and the Middle East, so wanted the Ottoman Empire to remain intact for as long as feasible, to provide a buffer against the Russians.
+Germany hoped to acquire bankrupt Ottoman regions as vassal states, possibly even as colonies.

 Michael S. Neiberg, historian